teamILLO/Stockin/discussions/20201010_discussions.md

 **Wooyoung**
 - [ ] I finished writing Customer (Refer to proposal)
+- [ ] I have integrated 4 components in My page to create 1 whole page design
 - [ ] I revised the flowchart so that it fully contains actions and pages related to My Page and Pre-login Page
 - [ ] I checked I have covered every possible action as a user story in the newly created Pre-Login Page
 - [ ] I finished writing user stories for My Page and Pre-Login Page